How to Clean Solar PanelsHow to Clean Solar Panels

 Section 5: Cleaning Techniques for Maximum Efficiency

 Washing away the grime from a solar collector is a gentle process.
-We’ll show you how to remove dirt without damaging the photovoltaic cells.
+Remove dirt without damaging the photovoltaic cells.

 Section 6: The Environmental Impact: Solar Power and Climate Change